A new advance on dimensional-aware scalar, vector and matrix operations in C++: Introduction

 \section{Introduction}

-Dimensional analysis in one of the most powerful tools available in physics to verify the correctness of mathematical formulas describing physical processes.
-However, this tool alone is not able to spot all possible mistakes, it allows only to perform a fast-check and to easily highlight the faulty operations and provide a consistence check for the whole process.
+Dimensional analysis is one of the most powerful tools available in physics to verify the correctness of mathematical formulas describing physical processes.
+However, this tool alone is not able to spot all possible mistakes.
+It allows only a fast check, highlights faulty operations, and provides a consistent examination of the whole process.

-Nowadays, complex simulations and derivations are performed using computing algorithms taking advantage from high-speed calculation and numerical correctness due to the advances of computing technology.
-However, when using complex algorithms, spanning for thousands of source code lines divided in tens of files, we tend not to automatically trust the results or, much worse, to blindly accept them.
-Because there is no bug-free software implementation we have to mitigate the impact of possible errors using count-less checks in code and using proper testing procedures, which often are as time-consuming as the development itself.
-An appropriate approach is to use development techniques that could help reduce the overall cost of software development \cite{mayerhofer_adding_2016}.
-Due to historical reasons, most high-levels programming languages lacks of a dimensional check as a language feature, they work on floats and integers, leaving to the programmer mercy the responsibility to keep trace of their semantic meaning, leading to many potential mistakes.
+Nowadays, complex simulations and derivations are performed using computing algorithms taking advantage of high-speed calculation and numerical correctness due to the advances in computing technology.
+However, when using complex algorithms spanning thousands of source code lines divided into tens of ﬁles, we tend not to automatically trust the results or, much worse, accept them blindly.
+Moreover, because there is no bug-free software implementation, we have to mitigate the impact of possible errors using countless checks in code and proper testing procedures, which are often as time-consuming as the development itself.

+Therefore, an appropriate approach is to use development techniques that could help reduce the overall cost of software development \cite{mayerhofer_adding_2016}.
+Unfortunately, due to historical reasons, most high-level programming languages lack a dimensional check as a language feature; they work on floats and integers, leaving to the programmer's judgement the responsibility to keep track of their semantic meaning, leading to many potential mistakes.

-Several libraries try to provide the dimensional analysis check at compile time or at run-time.
-However, as shown by Mc.Keever \cite{mckeever_unit_2021}, there is a clear reticence to use such solutions due to:\\ - Difficulty to use unfamiliar and complex libraries \\ - Fear to add external dependencies \\ - Concerns about the performance impact \\ - Possible limitations on using external libraries or complex data structures such as matrices and vectors.
+Several libraries provide dimensional analysis check at compile time or at run-time.
+However, as shown by Mc.Keever \cite{mckeever_unit_2021}, there is an evident reticence to adopt such solutions due to the following reasons: \begin{itemize} \item Difficulty in using unfamiliar and complex libraries \item Fear of adding external dependencies \item Concerns about the performance impact \item Possible limitations on using external libraries or complex data structures such as matrices and vectors. \end{itemize}